UKRSE/UKRSE.github.io/conf2016_sponsors.md

 This conference would not be possible without the support the EPSRC provides via the RSE-Network, which we gratefully acknowledge.

+This is the first conference of Research Software Engineers.
+It's a community conference so we want to keep registration as low as possible and, where possible, support the attendance of RSEs who do not have access to funds for conferences.
+We're expecting around 150 RSEs, from all backgrounds and disciplines, to attend this first conference.

+Research Software Engineers are the people who write the software used in research and make the technical decisions about which technology is used in research projects.
+This is the only event where this community will congregate to learn about the new tools and technologies that could be used in their work.

+We have a number of different sponsorship packages available.
+We're also flexible!
+If you have a different package in mind, [please let us know](mailto:info@rse.ac.uk).

+##Gold sponsor

+1. Plenary talk
+2. Workshop session
+3. Exhibition table
+3. Logo on website and promotional materials
+4. Free registration for four people

+Cost: £5,000

+##Silver sponsor

+1. Workshop session
+2. Exhibition table
+3. Logo on website and promotional materials
+4. Free registration for three people

+Cost: £3,000

+##Bronze sponsors

+1. Exhibition table
+2. Logo on website and promotional materials
+3. Free registration for two people

+Cost £1,500

+##Other options

+In addition to the other sponsorship options, you can also sponsor a coffee break or the conference dinner.
+You can provide travel bursaries to RSE who do not have access to funds.
+Or you can provide support or even prizes for workshops or talks.

+If you have something in mind, or would like to discuss options, [please get in touch](mailto:info@rse.ac.uk).

 Research Software Engineers and research software developers come from a variety of backgrounds and work in a range of different careers and positions.
 To ensure the widest access for participants of this conference,